Georgia election server showed signs of tampering: Expert

 Additionally, Lamb found evidence that election-related files were deleted from the server on March 2, 2017, just after a colleague of his alerted KSU officials that the election server remained vulnerable to hackers.

-It was Lamb who initially alerted the state elections director in August 2016 that the elections server was vulnerable to tampering.
+It was Lamb who initially alerted Merle King, director of the elections center at KSU, in August 2016 of a gaping security hole that left the server vulnerable to tampering.

 The fact that the access logs were deleted suggests possible foul play, Lamb wrote.
-“I can think of no legitimate reason why records from that critical period of time should have been deleted,” he stated in his sworn statement.
+“I can think of no legitimate reason why records from that critical period of time should have been deleted,” he said in his sworn statement.

 A protective order prevented Lamb from speaking to a reporter about his findings.
+A spokesman for Georgia’s secretary of state, Brad Raffensperger, had no immediate comment.

 In his original and less methodical examination of the server after he discovered it exposed online, Lamb said he found personal data for Georgia’s 6.7 million voters as well as passwords used by county officials to access election-staging files.

-Note: This story has been corrected to note that Brian Kemp was elected Georgia governor in 2018 and the spelling of the surname of the current Georgia secretary of state to Raffensperger.